AeonJVS/lazy-undulat-yt-downloader/README.md

 A YouTube Downloader written in Python with a GUI built with PySimpleGUI.
 Offers an easy and quick way to download videos via URL, specify download destination and optionally a path to VLC for immediate playback.

 ## Installation
+Simply clone the repository and test the executable "gui.exe".

 ## Quick Instructions
 1. Launch "gui.exe".